 Energy resources are abundant across Canada.
 And even though more renewable forms of energy are being developed, nothing else yet matches the scale of the oil and natural gas sector.
 Plus, the domestic extraction and production of these two fossil fuels creates extraordinary benefits such as less reliance on importing foreign energy, greater national security, and hundreds of thousands of good jobs for Canadians.
 Just take a look at the following stats to get a sense of the monumental significance of this industry:

 - According to Natural Resources Canada Energy Fact Book 2021-2022, Canada has the world's third-largest oil reserves, behind only Venezuela and Saudi Arabia.

-- Canada is the world's fourth largest producer of natural gas.2
+- Canada is the world's fourth largest producer of natural gas.

 - Oil and natural gas production supports the total employment of about 528,000 Canadians across most provinces and territories, according to the Canadian Association of Petroleum Producers (CAPP).